USS Underwood

 USS Underwood (FFG-36) was the twenty-seventh ship of the Oliver Hazard Perry-class of guided-missile frigates, named for Captain Gordon Waite Underwood (1910–1978).

 Ordered from Bath Iron Works, Bath, Maine, on 27 April 1979 as part of the FY79 program, Underwood was laid down on 30 July 1981, launched on 6 February 1982, and commissioned on 29 January 1983.
 She was assigned to Destroyer Squadron 14 and homeported at Mayport, FL.

 On 13 January 2010, Underwood was ordered to assist in the humanitarian relief efforts following the 2010 Haiti earthquake.

 Underwood was extensively used to counteract drug trafficking in Latin America with the assistance of the Coast Guard.

-Underwood was decommissioned on 8 March 2013.
+Underwood was decommissioned at Naval Station Mayport on 8 March 2013.
+It was then moved to the Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania, where it was laid up.

+On 27 February 2023, Underwood arrived at Brownsville, Texas, where it will be scrapped.